-Like Simon the Sorcerer, this lust for the supernatural, for power and for greatness has overcome many in the New Apostolic Reformation.
-Steps of foolishness and presumption have led to a rejection of truth, and as a result a strong delusion has caused them to believe what is false.
+Like Simon the Sorcerer, this lust for the supernatural, for power, and greatness has overcome many in the New Apostolic Reformation.
+Steps of foolishness and presumption have led to a rejection of truth, and as a result, a strong delusion has caused them to believe what is false.
 The fruits of this deception are clearly visible in this article from the BSSM School Planting page:

 “Pastoring People With Unique Spiritual Giftings.”